ess-dmsc/h5cpp/doc/source/users_guide/overview.rst

    :align: center
    :width: 65%

-Every data element occupies 24Byte.
-The numbers on the very left denote the memory offset in byte for the very left byte in the block.
-In the above figure the elements are represented in a 3x5 matrix to preserve space but in memory they would be aligend simply one after the other.
+Every data element occupies 24 bytes.
+The numbers on the very left denote the memory offset in bytes for the very left byte in the block.
+In the above figure the elements are represented in a 3x5 matrix to preserve space but in memory they would be aligned one after the other.
 It is the dataspace which associates the linear region of memory with a particular shape.
-By default C-style ordering, last index variest fastest, is used.
+By default C-style ordering, last index varies fastest, is used.
 As a matter of fact it is the job of the dataspace to map the multidimensional index of a particular element onto a linear address in the storage area.